Frank Busch

-Frank Busch (born February 4, 1951) was a collegiate, national team and Olympic swimming coach from the United States best known for coaching the University of Arizona from 1989-2011.
+Frank Busch (born February 4, 1951) was a collegiate, national team and Olympic swimming coach from the United States best known for coaching the University of Arizona from 1989 to 2011.
 He was a coach for the USA Olympic teams in 2004 and 2008.

 Biography

 Busch was born in Cincinnati, Ohio, on February 4, 1951.

 He distinguished himself as a swimmer at an early age, setting Ohio age group records while swimming for the Brookwood Country Club at the age of only 12 in 1964, at the Kentucky Open Swim Meet.
 He again placed first and set national records in the 400 yard freestyle and medley relays while swimming for the Cincinnati Marlins and later the Covington YMCA.
 He would coach both the Marlins and the Brookwood Swim Clubs in his early coaching years.
 In 1966, while attending St. Xavier Junior High School he set a record for the 100 yard individual medly of 1:03.
 He graduated from Covington Catholic High School, just South of Cincinnati, in 1969.